Think tank: 20th century

 The oldest United States–based think tank, the Carnegie Endowment for International Peace, was founded in Washington, D.C., in 1910 by philanthropist Andrew Carnegie.
 Carnegie charged trustees to use the fund to "hasten the abolition of international war, the foulest blot upon our civilization."
 The Brookings Institution was founded shortly thereafter in 1916 by Robert S. Brookings and was conceived as a bipartisan "research center modeled on academic institutions and focused on addressing the questions of the federal government."

-After 1945, the number of policy institutes increased, with many small new ones forming to express various issues and policy agendas.
+After 1945, the number of policy institutes increased, with many small new ones forming to address Cold War geopolitics and post-war reconstruction, aiming to express various issues and policy agendas.
 Until the 1940s, most think tanks were known only by the name of the institution.
 During the Second World War, think tanks were often referred to as "brain boxes".

 Before the 1950s, the phrase "think tank" did not refer to organizations.
 From its first appearances in the 1890s up to the 1950s, the phrase was most commonly used in American English to colloquially refer to the braincase or especially in a pejorative context to the human brain itself when commenting on an individual's failings (in the sense that something was wrong with that person's "think tank").
 Around 1958, the first organization to be regularly described in published writings as "the Think Tank" (note the title case and the use of the definite article) was the Center for Advanced Study in the Behavioral Sciences.
 However, the Center does not count itself as and is not perceived to be a think tank in the contemporary sense.
 During the 1960s, the phrase "think tank" was attached more broadly to meetings of experts, electronic computers, and independent military planning organizations.
 The prototype and most prominent example of the third category was the RAND Corporation, which was founded in 1946 as an offshoot of Douglas Aircraft and became an independent corporation in 1948.
 In the 1970s, the phrase became more specifically defined in terms of RAND and others.
 During the 1980s and 1990s, the phrase evolved again to arrive at its broader contemporary meaning of an independent public policy research institute.